sebastiaan-dev/time-capsule/README.md

 ```
 ### Database
 Start is offset, limit is amount of items per query result.
 Sort by newest expired/opened capsule to oldest.

+#### Decision
+- NoSQL can scale horizontally, SQL vertically.
+Ideally, we scale horizontally as much as possible for our entire arch.
+However, this is not requirement for the persistent DB layer in the project.
+- Relational DB Management System (RDBMS) makes sense because we want to keep the option open to allow timecapsules to relate to specific users in the future.
+- MySQL is Oracle owned, PostgreSQL has a strong ecosystem and is open source; complying to Cloud Native Definition: "The Cloud Native Computing Foundation seeks to drive adoption of this paradigm by fostering and sustaining an ecosystem of open source, vendor-neutral projects.".
+- Postgres allows more complex data types, which may be nice.
+Also concurrency is achieved by multiversion concurrency control (MVCC) instead of write-locks, which helps if this application would scale to multiple users that are creating concurrent connections.
+- Choice: PostgreSQL.